yearn/yearn-devdocs/docs/getting-started/products/ycrv/overview.md

 - [**lp-yCRV (Liquidity Pool Rewards):**](#lpd-ycrvcrv) yVault for CRV/yCRV LP tokens, autocompounds emissions and fees.
 - [**vl-yCRV (Curve Gauges Voting Power):**](#voting-with-ycrv) Vote power mechanism to vote on Curve gauge weights.

-Users can choose to move between activated-tokens at any time depending on which benefits they want, with the exception of vl-yCRV that has time lock [restrictions](#voting-with-ycrv) varying from 14 to 28 days.
+Users can choose to move between activated-tokens at any time depending on which benefits they want, except for vl-yCRV which has time lock [restrictions](#voting-with-ycrv) varying from 14 to 28 days.

 ![](https://i.imgur.com/KrYztyJ.png)